Fi0x/JavaGUIMenu/README.md

 # JavaGUIMenu
 A library to create graphical menus for java projects.
-Based on javafx.